 This article originally appeared on The Startup Network.

-Maybe you’ve already started the naming process and your lawyer has broken the news that Advance, Connect, Element, Fusion, Pivot and Thrive aren’t available.
+Maybe you’ve already started the business naming process and your lawyer has broken the news that Advance, Connect, Element, Fusion, Pivot and Thrive aren’t available.
 Definitely the case if you’re developing technology and filing for a trademark in International Class 009 that governs the names of all electronics, software, devices apps, and so much more.

 Anyone who has been through the naming wringer knows there are a lot of reasons not to pick a name.
 Everyone’s a critic with an opinion.
 Partners disagree.
-Each name you propose is met with rival riffs and counter suggestions.
+Each business name you propose is met with rival riffs and counter suggestions.
 The possibilities pile up, heads swim, wheels begin to spin, mud flies, and before you know it—as progress is made everywhere else—you’re as far from a final name as you’ve ever been.

 So, whether you strike out to handle the naming conundrum yourself, or if you’ve engaged a chipper freelancer, or even an established naming agency, what you need to consider and control concerns either production or process.
+Here are 10 essential considerations when naming a business.

-Production: how to make a name
+Production: how to make a business name

 Keep it simple